JSPiafsky/ObsidianVault/To-Do.md

 - [ ] Register For Frosh Activities?
 - [ ] Orient around Campus / Find Class Locations
 - [ ] Find out how to track watcard
-- [ ] Organize all relevant Waterloo websites into refrence file
+- [ ] Organize all relevant Waterloo websites into reference file
+- [ ] Do LEARN Courses

 ## From Toronto
 - [ ] Interface